virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 }
 ```

-##Custom global placeholders
+##Custom Global Placeholders
-User defined placeholders can be predefined via **globals declaration**.
-It will define before install manifest.
+User defined placeholders can be predefined via <b>globals declaration</b>.
+The corresponding declaration is performed in advance of the manifest installation.
 For example:
 ```
 {